1.4 Key issues of thesis guidance

 Guidance in different phases of the thesis

 1. Always submit the thesis manuscripts to the Wihi system.
-The advisor comments on the manuscript either in writing or orally and you see the written comments from the Wihi.
-In the guidance meetings agree with your advisor who records the agreed topics in Wihi.
+The supervisor comments on the manuscript either in writing or orally and you see the written comments from the Wihi.
+In the guidance meetings agree with your supervisor who records the agreed topics in Wihi.

-2. Scheduling the thesis (project plan): Agree on the thesis timetable in the first meeting with the advisor.
+2. Scheduling the thesis (project plan): Agree on the thesis timetable in the first meeting with the supervisor.
 Enter the planned deadlines to the Wihi system.
-The advisor approves the phase.
+The supervisor approves the phase.

-3. 1/3 Thesis planning: The advisor comments on the thesis plan and gives constructive feedback.
+3. 1/3 Thesis planning: The supervisor comments on the thesis plan and gives constructive feedback.
 This includes the data management plan and the Information Seeking report.

 The student commits

 1. to come prepared for both group and individual guidance meetings.
-Submit the material to be commented to the Wihi system before the meeting, according to the schedule agreed with your advisor.
+Submit the material to be commented to the Wihi system before the meeting, according to the schedule agreed with your supervisor.

-2. to communicate with the advisor as agreed.
+2. to communicate with the supervisor as agreed.

 3. to always submit the manuscripts and other material to Wihi-system (not by e-mail or other tools).